codecapsules-io/ai-telegram-bot-agent-template/README.md

 6. Save the changed environment variables
 7. Wait for the capsule to restart.
 Once complete, your Agent Capsule will now use this Redis Capsule as its vector store.

+> [!WARNING]
+>
+> **Please note:** Agent Capsule templates have been built with the capabilities of using either a Redis or in-memory vector store.
+When using the in-memory option (i.e. no Redis Capsule is linked), it is recommended to scale the Agent Capsule to the following in order to ensure optimal performance:
+>
+> - CPU 28%
+> - Memory 1GB
+> - Replicas 1
+>
+> To do this, visit the Agent Capsule [Scale](https://codecapsules.io/docs/agent-capsule/scale) page.

 ### Via local/other implementations

 To link a vector store: